DeepakGoli/Antispoof_dnn/README.md

 # Antispoof_dnn
-DNN
-Neural Network algorithms and research papers used in the spoofing detection
+Neural Network models and research papers used in the spoofing detection